lanl/benchmarks/doc/sphinx/5_mlmd/mlmd.rst

 -------
 This is a set of simulations on 1,022,400 silver atoms at a 5fs time step.

-This benchmark is comparible to the Allegro Ag simulation: https://www.nature.com/articles/s41467-023-36329-y
+This benchmark is comparable to the Allegro Ag simulation: https://www.nature.com/articles/s41467-023-36329-y

 This is a general purpose proxy for many MD simulations.